Whom to fear. 10:26-31

 v29-31.
 Jesus now gives the final reason why we should not fear confrontation with the world.
 God cares for the totality of our lives, from big things to small things.
 God knows the fate of a sparrow and even the number of hairs on our head, so he is totally aware of all our circumstances.
 This passage is sometimes used to teach that God provides for our practical welfare, but it is more likely saying that he is totally aware of our circumstances, that we are not alone when bad things happen, and that therefore, we should not be afraid.
 Nothing will happen to you "without your Father knowing", Jerusalem Bible.
 This passage aligns with Jesus' promise to walk with us in life's journey, to laugh when we laugh and cry when we cry.

 Fear is a very real part of human existence.
 In fact, without fear we would not survive.
 The fearless person takes too many chances, so aeons ago such people were reduced in the gene pool; they failed to consider the dangers of the wild.
-So, fear is part of our being human; it is a natural part of our personality.
+So, fear is part of being human.

 Our major problem lies with irrational fear.
 We can become so fearful that we end up debilitated and unable the handle the business of life.
 We can be so afraid that we are unable to make decisions, even venture outside the home.
 A person with this condition can easily turn to drugs to make themselves feel better.
 Often, binge drinking by adolescents is nothing more than a cover for their fear of the crowd, their fear of rejection....